3mcd/backbone-component-renderer/README.md

 ### Performance

-The component renderer will manage any child views it creates internally.
-If a view is re-rendered using the `componentRenderer` function, the `remove` function of all of that view's children will be called automatically.
-This also includes any Backbone Views that were created using the `chunk` function.
+`backbone-component-renderer` will manage any child views it creates internally.
+If a view is re-rendered using `renderer`, the `remove` function of all of that view's children will be called automatically.
+This behavior also applies to any Backbone views that were created using the `chunk` function.